Plaza Borinquen Activation & Community Visioning

 The most important thing is that community members should be in control of the planning process and able to shape what the space eventually looks like.
 Our theory of change centers around the community design/ decision-making process itself furthering the goals of building resilience & systems change through participatory planning, and deeper interconnection in our neighborhood.
 Our process vision is also steeped in a commitment to explore how radical imagining, play, art, popular education, creative prototyping, and placemaking/placekeeping can contribute to that just process.

-The Steering Committee, convened by the DSNI team, will be composed of neighbors of Plaza Borinquen, City of Boston representation, a youth member, a Dorchester Bay CDC representative, and advised by various architects and other experts.
+The Steering Committee, convened by the DSNI team, will be composed of neighbors of Plaza Borinquen, including a youth member, a Dorchester Bay CDC representative, and advised by various architects and other experts.
 The Steering Committee meets every other week throughout the planning process and will play an active role in shaping engagement strategies, planning events, connecting to other residents, and reviewing community feedback.

-During the spring/summer planning period, DSNI will host a series of creative site activations and community events that invite residents to experience and imagine possibilities for the space.
-These may include cultural events, artistic programming, workshops, and temporary installations that transform the site into a welcoming community gathering space.
+During the spring/summer planning period, DSNI is hosting a series of creative site activations and community events that invite residents to experience and imagine possibilities for the space.
+These include cultural events, artistic programming, workshops, and temporary installations that transform the site into a welcoming community gathering space.
 Some ideas we have started brainstorming include:

 Artisan space, makerspace, “creative incubator,” gallery, art park; Teaching and learning space: workshops, demonstrations, classes, collaborative art, etc., especially around community care/mutual aid and arts